apache/flink/docs/apis/streaming_guide.md

 Stateful computation
 ------------

 Flink supports the checkpointing and persistence of user defined state, so in case of a failure this state can be restored to the latest checkpoint and the processing can continue from there.
-This gives exactly once semantics for anything that is sotred in the state.
+This gives exactly once semantics for anything that is stored in the state when the sources are stateful as well and checkpoint their current offset.
+The `PersistentKafkaSource` provides this stateful functionality for example.

 For example when implementing a rolling count over the stream Flink gives you the possibility to safely store the counter.
-Another common usacase is when reading from a Kafka source to save the latest committed offset to catch up from.
-To mark a source for checkpointing it has to implement the `flink.streaming.api.checkpoint.Checkpointed` interface or preferably its special case where the checkpointing can be done asynchronously, `CheckpointedAsynchronously`.
+Another common usecase is when reading from a Kafka source to save the latest committed offset to catch up from.
+To mark a function for checkpointing it has to implement the `flink.streaming.api.checkpoint.Checkpointed` interface or preferably its special case where the checkpointing can be done asynchronously, `CheckpointedAsynchronously`.

+Checkpointing can be enabled from the `StreamExecutionEnvironment` using the `enableCheckpointing(…)` where additional parameters can be passed to modify the default 5 second checkpoint interval.

+By default state checkpoints will be stored in-memory at the JobManager.
+Flink also supports storing the checkpoints on any flink-supported file system (such as HDFS or Tachyon) which can be set in the flink-conf.yaml.

 For example let us write a reduce function that besides summing the data it also counts have many elements it has seen.

 {% highlight java %}
 public class CounterSum implements ReduceFunction<Long>, CheckpointedAsynchronously<Long> {